diSimplex/fingerPiece-probability-entropy/Readme.md

   Probability](http://projecteuclid.org/download/pdf_1/euclid.ba/1340369856)

-We generalise these ideas to work with any(?) (appropriate?) lattice.
+We generalize these ideas to work with any(?) (appropriate?) lattice.

-We can then further generalise these ideas to the lattice of lattices... to obtain something similar to Peter Walley's Imprecise Probability.
+We can then further generalize these ideas to the lattice of lattices... to obtain something similar to Peter Walley's Imprecise Probability.

 - [Imprecise probability -